bifrost/CarND-LaneLines-P1/writeup_template.md

 6. Find lanes by using a hough transformation, with parameters `rho = 1`, `theta = np.pi/180`, `threshold = 30`, `min_line_length = 5` and `max_line_gap = 5`.

 7. Extrapolate lane lines.
-⋅⋅*Each line segments is splitted into two points, start point and end point.
+- Each line segment is splitted into two points, start point and end point.
-⋅⋅*The points are then divided into left lane points and right lane points, by using a cut `width/2`.
+- The points are then divided into left lane points and right lane points, by using a cut `width/2`.
-⋅⋅*A first order polyfit is then used to extrapolate left- and right lane line.
+- A first order polyfit is then used to extrapolate left- and right lane line.
 The polyfit finds the `height` as a function of the `width`.
-⋅⋅*As a result an annotated image with the lane lines is returned.
+- As a result an annotated image with the lane lines is returned.

 I did not modify the draw_lines() function to drawing the extrapolate lane lines.
 The extrapolate lane lines image is returned in step 7. and superimposed with the resized image in the process_image() function.

 I have included two images that shows the result of the pipeline.
-The first image is superimposed from the original images and the line segments from the hough transformation.
+The first image is superimposed from the original image and the line segments from the hough transformation.

 ![alt text][segmented]